maxahluwalia/2023-09-11-dsci_521_class_3/README.md

 - `git diff --staged`: shows you the difference

 - `retore --staged <FILE>`: unstages <FILE>
+- `revert <SHA1>`: undos the changes in the commit specified in `<SHA1>`. takes all the changes in a particular revert and will undo everything that happened in that location

 - `touch <FILE>`: creates a timestamp if the file exists, if not then it creates a new file with that name